Young Stockton Girl's Emotional Support Puppy Hunted By Hawk

 “I used to go like…bang my hands on the carpet, and he would go like ‘ggrrrruff!’ ” Madisen said, imitating a dog noise.
 “It was funny and it was cute.”

-But that long-awaited joy was cut short last weekend when a hawk made Madison’s yard it’s own home.READ MORE: Suspect Accused Of Placing Pipe Bombs Inside Sacramento Cars Has History Of Arrests
+But that long-awaited joy was cut short last weekend when a hawk made Madison’s yard its own home.READ MORE: Elk Grove Ofc.
+Ty Lenehan's Memorial Service Underway In Roseville

 “I saw the hawk on top of him, and it was already too late,” mom Stephanie Bubeck said.